-Immediately prior to the closing of this offering, our amended and restated certificate of incorporation will contain provisions that limit the liability of our current and former directors for monetary damages to the fullest extent permitted by Delaware law.
-Delaware law allows a corporation to provide that its directors will not be personally liable for monetary damages for any breach of fiduciary duties as directors, except liability for:
+Immediately prior to the closing of this offering, our amended and restated certificate of incorporation will contain provisions that limit the liability of our directors and officers for monetary damages to the fullest extent permitted by Delaware law.
+Delaware law allows a corporation to provide that its directors or officers will not be personally liable for monetary damages for any breach of fiduciary duties as directors, except liability for:

-any breach of the director's duty of loyalty to the corporation or its stockholders;

-- any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - unlawful payments of dividends or unlawful stock repurchases or redemptions; or - any transaction from which the director derived an improper personal benefit.
+- a director or officer for any breach of the director's or officer's duty of loyalty to the corporation or its stockholders; - a director or officer for any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - a director for unlawful payments of dividends or unlawful stock repurchases or redemptions; - a director or officer for any transaction from which the director or officer derived an improper personal benefit; or - an officer in any action by or in the right of the corporation.